 So, you know the reasons for the error, now you have to know how to fix them.
 Here we are going to list several methods for fixing the database Error Establishing a Database connection problem on your WordPress website.

 Check your wp-config.php

-Make sure that you have provided the correct database name and password as well as the correct database user in your wp-config file places in your home directory.
+Make sure that you have provided the correct database name and password as well as the correct database user in your wp-config.php file placed in your home directory.
 If you enter any one of them wrong, WordPress won’t be able to communicate with the database returning this error.
 So, the first thing you have to check is your wp-config.php and make sure that everything is entered correctly.

 Check your Resources

 To fix “Error Establishing a Database Connection,” you have to check the resources available on your side.
-If you are the admin of the site, first check the functionality of the site in both front and backend.
-If some of the functions are getting broken or if the page takes too long to respond, it is possible that your server is running out of resources and you probably have to upgrade it.
+If you are the admin of the site, first check the functionality of the site in both the front and backend.
+If some of the functions are getting broken or if the page takes too long to respond, it is possible that your server is running out of resources, and you probably have to upgrade it.
 In this case, you can check what specific part of the resources is running out.
-Identify it is CPU, RAM, or Disk and upgrade those resources accordingly.
+Identify whether it is CPU, RAM, or Disk and upgrade those resources accordingly.